 I joined the University of Liverpool in April 2018 to take up the role of Professor and Head of Department of Sociology, Social Policy and Criminology.
 Immediately prior to this, I was Professor and Director of the Griffith Criminology Institute, Griffith University, in Brisbane and Gold Coast Australia, and before that, Professor of Sociology, and Director of the Drug and Alcohol Research Unit at the University of Plymouth.
 I have more than 30 years research experience in the drug and alcohol field and have written extensively and broadly in this area - particularly on the machinations of illicit drug markets, nationally and internationally, and across different cultural and environmental spaces.
 My research is strongly inter/multidisciplinary and boasts ongoing collaborations with forensic chemists/scientists, medics, public health practitioners and researchers, as well as, perhaps more predictably, disciplines across the humanities and social sciences.
+I am a Fellow of the Academy of Social Sciences (FAcSS).

 In 2013 I undertook a rapid ethnographic and cross-cultural observational tour of six Asian countries/cities (China/Shanghai; India/Mumbai; Indonesia/Jakarta; Japan/Tokyo; Malaysia/Kuala Lumpa South Korea/Seoul) looking at the nature and meaning of public spitting in those locales.
 I am currently an Adjunct Professor of the Griffith Criminology Institute, Griffith University, Australia as well as at the School of Justice, Queensland University of Technology, Brisbane, Australia.